 Bush Brothers, of Bushes Baked Beans fame, purchased the Augusta Wisconsin Canning factory in 1961 and became an annual sponsor of the parade and other local events.
-Bush Brothers celebrated its 100th Anniversary in 2008 and its 50th Year in Augusta Wisconsin in 2011.
+Bush Brothers celebrated its 100th Anniversary in 2008 and it was the 50th Year in Augusta Wisconsin in 2011.
 The Bush factory has continued to expand and be updated during the life of Bean and Bacon Days

 The Augusta Lions Club, Unity Bank and Lion's Club International are also annual sponsors.
 The Augusta Wisconsin Lions club was started in 1939.
-Many of the Bean and Bacon Day events are scheduled for the Augusta Wisconsin Lions Field
+Bean and Bacon Day events are scheduled for "Downtown", the Augusta Wisconsin Lions Field and Memorial Field

 Automotive events: Demolition Derby, Car Show and Burnout

 The Wisconsin Car Show in Augusta, was added to the Bean and Bacon Events in 2005.
-2016 is the 12th year of the event.
-The Demolition Derby was added in in 1990, it's the 26th Anniversary and the Burnout Competition was added in 2008, it's the 9th annual
+2018 is the 14th year of the event.
+The Demolition Derby was added in in 1990, it's the 27th Anniversary and the Burnout Competition was added in 2008, it's the 11th annual in 2018

 Questions, suggestions, information, registrations for the events and so on can be answered by contacting those on our contact page

 Augusta Wisconsin Bean and Bacon Days Beer, 1980